ferminhg/learning-go/README.md

 In the `challenges` directory you can find a complete list of the challenges and their instructions.
 At the moment the available challenges are:

-#### Challenge #1.
+#### ✅ Challenge #1.
 Visibility in Go, structs and data structures

 We are going to work on how Go handles visibility by creating our first module and packages.
 Furthermore, we will define our first structs and data structures (arrays, maps and slices).

-#### Challenge #2.
+#### ✅ Challenge #2.
 Error handling and testing

-Let's practice with error handling.
-Then we are going to add first test suites to validate the pieces of code which we have been working on until now.
+Let's practice error handling.
+Then we are going to add the first test suites to validate the pieces of code which we have been working on until now.

-#### Challenge #3.
+#### ✅ Challenge #3.
 Building an HTTP API

-In this third challenge we are going to create our first HTTP API with Gin and to validate it with some fresh new contract tests.
+In this third challenge we are going to create our first HTTP API with Gin and validate it with some fresh new contract tests.

-#### Challenge #4.
+#### ✅ Challenge #4.
 Dockerizing our app and using a real database

-Let's use go routines to see if the ad was posted also on other platforms
+Let's use go routines to see if the ad was also posted on other platforms

-#### Challenge #5.
+#### ✅ Challenge #5.
 Go routines

-In this fifth challenge we are going to deal with goroutines to solve a simple problem.
+In this fifth challenge we will deal with goroutines to solve a simple problem.

-#### Challenge #6.
+#### 🎯 Challenge #6.
 Introducing Apache Kafka: consumers & producers

-In this sixth challenge we are going to deal with Kafka's consumers and producers using the third party library `shopify/sarama`
+In this sixth challenge we are going to deal with Kafka's consumers and producers using the third-party library `shopify/sarama`

 #### Challenge #7.
 Integration testing